-Excused Absences:

-The following examples for absence are excusable according to the policy set forth by our school board:
+Excused Absences: Excused absences do not result in disciplinary action.
+The following examples are legitimate excuses for absence according to the policy set forth by our school board:

-- a Illness - b.
+- a.
+Illness - b.
 Serious illness in the student's immediate family - c.
-A death in the student's immediate family or of a close friend or relative. - d.
-Medical or dental treatment. - e.
-Dismissal by school nurse due to illness or injury - e.
-Court appearances occasioned by family or personal action. - f.
-Religious instruction. - g.
-Physical emergency conditions such as fire, flood, storm, etc. - h.
-Official school field trip or other school-sponsored outing. - i.
+A death in the student's immediate family or of a close friend or relative - d.
+Medical or dental treatment-(note required) - e.
+Dismissal by school nurse due to illness or injury - f.
+Court appearances occasioned by family or personal action - g.
+Religious instruction - h.
+Physical emergency conditions such as fire, flood, storm, etc. - i.
+Official school field trip or other school-sponsored outing - j.
 Removal of a student pursuant to a suspension (OSS).
-Suspensions are to be handled as excused absences and students must complete make-up work. - j.
-Family trips and community sponsored activities. - k.
+Suspensions are to be handled as excused absences and students must complete make-up work - k.
+Family vacations (up to 5 days per year) and community sponsored activities - 1.
+Senior portraits (1 day only) - m.
+Non-School testing example Driver's Test (1 day only) proof required - n.
+Pre-approved job shadow (1 day per year for grades 10-12) - o.
 Visiting immediate family members connected to military leave or deployment.

-Up to three days of excused absences may be granted for military-connected students whose immediate family members are experiencing deployment if students meet the following criteria: (1) the absence is pre-approved; (2) the student is in good standing; (3) the student has a prior record of good attendance; (4) missed work is completed and turned in within the school's allotted time period; and (5) the absence is not during standardized testing dates.
+Up to three days of excused absences may be granted for military-connected students whose immediate family members are experiencing deployment if students meet the following criteria: (1) the absence is preapproved; (2) the student is in good standing; (3) the student has a prior record of good attendance; (4) missed work is completed and turned in within the school's allotted time period, including tests; and (5) the absence is not during standardized testing dates.

 Consequences of Excused Absences: Students whose absences are excused are required to make up all assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.
 Work missed because of absence must be made up within 2 days from the date of the student's return to school.
 Any work not completed within this period shall result in "no credit" for the missed assignment.
 However, the principal or classroom teacher may extend the time allowed for completion of makeup work in the case of an extended illness or other extenuating circumstances.

 A doctor's note may be required after 3 consecutive days of illness.
-Medical documentation is required for ALL medical excuses/appointments.
+Medical documentation is required for ALL medical excuses/appointments for all K-12 students.